hi-im-vika/hi-im-vika/README.md

-- 👋 @hi-im-vika!
+- 👋 @hi-im-vika !
-- 👀 I’m interested in keyboards, JavaScript, and electronics repairs.
+- 👀 i'm interested in electrical engineering, electronics repair, hardware hacking, and embedded systems.
-- 🌱 I’m currently learning how to do component-level repair.
+- 🌱 i'm currently working towards my BEng degree.

 <!---
 hi-im-vika/hi-im-vika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.